ELITE FITNESS

 If you aren't honest about this second detail, you won't arrive at your destination.

 Because different starting points require different routes.
 Some people have to take back roads and country highways to reach a destination.
-Others need to drive along the interstate.
-While others just have to go down the street.
+Others need the interstate.

 Same with fitness goals.

-Some people have 100+ pounds to drop… or a reconstructed knee … or haven’t exercised in 20 years.
-Each starting point requires a different route.
+Some people have 100+ pounds to drop… or a reconstructed knee … or haven’t looked at a dumbbell in 20 years.
+Each requires a different path.
 If I’m going to help a former football player who had rotator cuff surgery, I’m going to have a

-very different plan of attack than working with handyman who hasn’t lifted a weight in his life.
+very different plan of attack than working with mechanic who hasn’t lifted a weight in his life.

 Your route should be individualized for you.

-But to do that, you have to be honest about your starting location: your weight… your blood pressure… your mobility… how many pushups you can do… how far you can walk… or just how much exercise you are currently getting each week.
+But to do that, you have to be honest about your starting location: your weight… your blood pressure… your hip mobility (or lack thereof)… how far you can walk without getting winded… or just how many minutes of physical activity you are getting each week.
 This may stir up some hurt and dissatisfaction but it also grounds you in reality.

 And guess what?

-That might just be just the ignition switch you need to fire up your exercise and nutrition habits again and kick it into the next gear.
+That might just be just the high-octane fuel you need to fire up your exercise and nutrition habits again.
+And then kick them into the next gear.

 #4: Focus on Constant Improvement

 Even if it’s baby steps (or crawls) forward.
-Focus on walking those few extra blocks… lifting 5 more pounds… doing 10 more minutes on the elliptical… focus on bettering your best.
+Focus on walking those few extra blocks… lifting 5 more pounds… or doing 10 more minutes on the elliptical.
 Just push yourself a little bit more each time.
-Better you best over… and over again.
-Do this and watch as you start to close the gap between where you are and where you used to be.
+Better you best.
+Over.
+And over again.
+Then watch as you start to close the gap between where you are and where you used to be.

 Even if you are no longer an athlete.